3. Development environment preparation#

 In actual operation, be sure to replace ${version} with the corresponding toolchain version number.

-How to obtain the tool chain:
+How to get the toolchain: https://huggingface.co/AXERA-TECH/Pulsar2/tree/main/4.2

 3.2.1.
-Load Docker Image
+Load Docker Image#

 Execute sudo docker load -i ax_pulsar2_${version}.tar.gz to import the docker image file.
 The following log will be printed if the image file is imported correctly: